kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 Graphs help us visualize the **relationship between two variables**: the independent variable (on the x-axis) and the dependent variable (on the y-axis).
 If you are unfamiliar with these terms, take note of their definitions below:

 :::Definition (Independent & Dependent Variables)
 An **independent variable** is one that *doesn't* depend on anything else.
-Often times, but not exclusively, it is a variable that you are measuring directly.
+In experiments, this might be the variable the experimenter is directly changing.
+Often times, but not exclusively, it is a variable that you are measuring directly (e.g. repeating an experiment with a number of different masses, who's mass you obtain directly from a scale).

 ---

 A **dependent** variable is one that *does* depend on the other variables.
+In experiments, this might be the variable the experimenter has no direct control over, and who's behavior they are probing.
 Often times, but not exclusively, this is a variable that you get from doing calculations.
 :::

 Often times in the lab manual we will ask you to plot "this vs. that."
 When we ask you to plot something with this format, that means plot "dependent variable vs. independent variable."